- Hand reconstructive procedure

 What to Expect Before, During & After Hand Surgery

-Your surgeon will talk with you to determine which of three common hand surgeries will provide the best treatment for your carpal tunnel syndrome:
+Our resident surgeon, Dr. Benjamin Norris will talk with you to determine which of three common hand surgeries will provide the best treatment for your carpal tunnel syndrome:

 - Open Release Hand Surgery – In this surgery, the carpal ligament is cut free (released) from the median nerve, thereby relieving any pressure.
 The surgery is straightforward.